SixLabors/docs/articles/polygonclipper/stroking.md

 ## Used by ImageSharp.Drawing

 ImageSharp.Drawing also uses PolygonClipper for stroke geometry generation.
 Its higher-level stroke options are mapped down to PolygonClipper's `LineJoin`, `LineCap`, miter, and normalization settings before outline polygons are generated.

+## Practical Guidance

+Use stroking when a path or polyline needs to become filled outline geometry.
+The result is a polygon region, not a rendering command, so it can be inspected, clipped, exported, or rendered by another system.

+Decide whether the input is open or closed before choosing caps.
+Open inputs emit end caps; closed inputs do not.
+Stroke width is expressed in the same coordinate units as the source geometry, so scaling source coordinates without scaling stroke width changes the visual result.

+Join, cap, miter, and cleanup options should match the renderer or exporter that will consume the outline.
+Inspect the returned polygon as geometry: complex strokes can produce multiple contours and holes, especially around self-overlap, sharp joins, or closed paths.